• Skip to primary navigation

 Competitive Sport Rewards

 Almost every movement in sports uses unilateral motion.
 For example, jumping or moving off one foot, pulling and pushing with alternating arms.
 Many lower body CrossFit exercises test this ability to perform unilateral movements with good form.
+Improved hip mobility is another bonus.

 Unilateral squats force you to practice and improve bilateral movements.
 Proper form shields your body against unnecessary injury and helps to develop a balanced body.
 This carries over to other sports.